-Results from the latest Cambodia Malaria Survey -- conducted by CNM in 2013 -- indicate great improvements in terms of mosquito net coverage over the years; with 99.7% of households reporting having at least one net of any type, and 77.8% of households having at least one intesticide-treated net compared to 80% and 25%, respectively, in 2007.
-However, these results are not as reassuring when they are restricted to households with sufficient number of nets and behaviors related to net usage.
+households with sufficient number of nets and behaviors related to net usage.
 According to the same CNM national survey, only 53% of households in at risk areas had sufficient nets (1 net per two people) and only 49.9% reported sleeping under an intesticide-net the previous night; with a slightly higher proportion of people at 57.3%, living in less than 2km from the forest reporting sleeping under an LLIN the previous night.

-In addition to the slow paced behavioral change observed among people in terms of adopting malaria prevention measures in their daily lives in Cambodia, poor health care coverage in endemic provinces continues to stand against the access to accurate malaria diagnosis and quality treatment, disproportionately affecting the MMPs in forested and remote areas.
+In addition to the lagging behavioral change observed among people in terms of adopting malaria prevention measures in their daily lives in Cambodia, poor health care coverage in endemic provinces continues to impede access to accurate malaria diagnosis and quality treatment.
+This disproportionately affects MMPs in forested and remote areas, who may live far from any formal points of care.
 Accordingly, PFD and its partners have addressed this challenge by providing training and appropriate diagnosis and treatment tools to Mobile Malaria and Plantation Malaria Workers (MMW/PMWs), who are either MMP themselves or people who are more accessible to this target population.

-Over the course of six funding rounds from the GFATM (2, 2RCC, 4, 6, 9) with two ongoing as of late 2014 (SSF and RAI), PFD has aimed to strengthen and scale up effective malaria control activities with the following objectives, corresponding to the national malaria control program's objectives:
+Over the course of seven funding rounds from the GFATM (2, 2RCC, 4, 6, 9SSF, RAI and NFM) with two ongoing as of late 2017 (RAI and NFM), PFD has aimed to strengthen and scale up effective malaria control activities with the following objectives, corresponding to the national malaria control program's objectives:

-- Strengthen the institutional capacity of the national malaria control program at central, provincial, operational district(OD) and commune levels; - Increase knowledge and ensure universal community awareness and behavior change on malaria prevention and control among the population at large and at-risk through supporting the containment of artemisinin resistant parasites and the elimination of all forms of malaria through comprehensive behavior change communication (BCC), community mobilization, and advocacy; - Improve access to early malaria diagnosis and treatment services with an emphasis on detection of all malaria cases (including among mobile/migrant populations) and ensure effective treatment.
-Specifically prevent transmission of artemisinin resistant malaria parasites among target populations (including MMPs);Decrease drug pressure for selection of artemisinin resistant malaria parasites by improving access to appropriate treatment and preventing the use of monotherapies6 and substandard drugs; and - Provide effective management and oversight of information systems and surveillance and coordination of partners and health services to enable rapid and high quality implementation of the strategy.
+- Strengthen the institutional capacity of the national malaria control program at central, provincial, operational district (OD) and commune levels; - Increase knowledge and ensure universal community awareness and behavior change on malaria prevention and control among the population at large and at-risk through supporting the containment of artemisinin-resistant parasites; and the elimination of all forms of malaria through comprehensive behavior change communication (BCC), community mobilization, and advocacy; - Improve access to early malaria diagnosis and treatment services with an emphasis on detection of all malaria cases (including among mobile/migrant populations) and ensure effective treatment.
+Specifically, prevent transmission of artemisinin resistant malaria parasites among target populations (including MMPs); - Decrease drug pressure for selection of artemisinin resistant malaria parasites by improving access to appropriate treatment and preventing the use of monotherapies5 and substandard drugs; and - Provide effective management and oversight of information systems and surveillance and coordination of partners and health services to enable rapid, high-quality implementation of the strategy.